vincentcox/bypass-firewalls-by-DNS-history/README.md

 This script (ab)uses DNS history records.
 This script will search for old DNS A records **and** check if the server replies for that domain.
 __It also outputs a confidence level, based on the similarity in HTML response of the possible origin server and the firewall.__

+The script also fetches the IP's of subdomains because my own experience learned me that subdomain IP's sometimes point to the origin of the main domain.

 ## Usage
 Use the script like this: